Tuesday, September 3, 2013

 But what he didn’t count on was our very fluffy, very large, and very territorial bouncer: Gabriel, the King of Fluff and Defender of Chickens.
 Gabe was stationed, as usual, in the front yard—his version of the night shift.
 He’s big.
 He’s white.
 He’s part dog, part mountain.
 And he takes his job very seriously.

 But the real surprise?
 The first alarm didn’t come from Gabe.
 It came from Libby, our 4-month-old Colorado Mountain pup who was stationed with the does in the front pasture.
-That baby barked like she’d just found out someone was messing with her Netflix account.
+That pup barked like she’d just found out someone was messing with her Netflix account.
 Her hackles went up, she hit DEFCON 1, and let the whole valley know something nasty was coming down the driveway.

 We didn’t lose a single bird.
 Not one.
 Take that, you bushy-tailed death ferret.

 And little Libby?
-Oh, she was struttin’ like she’d just earned her stripes.
-Which she had.
-Gabe and Remi both gave her the canine equivalent of a standing ovation—some proud tail wags, a nose boop, and what I’m pretty sure was a muttered, “Well done, Grasshopper.”
+Oh, she was struttin’ like she’d just earned her stripes—which she had.
+Gabe and Remi both gave her the canine equivalent of a standing ovation: some proud tail wags, a nose boop, and what I’m pretty sure was a muttered, “Well done, Grasshopper.”

 So if you’re ever thinking about inviting a fisher to dinner, just know this: